nomeata/bSpokeLight/README.md

  * Install `ghc`, `cabal-install`, `binutils` and `sdcc`.
  * Run `make -C firmware` to build the firmware image.
+ * Run `cabal update`
  * Run `cabal install --bindir=.` to build the `bSpokeLight` tool.

 You should now find a `bSpokeLight` binary.
-The firmware is embedded in it, so you can use it independently from other files.
+The firmware is embedded in it, so you can use it without any other other file from the repository.

 Hacking on bSpokeLight